Nandini-S123/Drone-Operations-Coordinator-AI-Agent/DECISION_LOG.md

 ## 3. Architecture & Technology Choices
+The system follows a modular, layered architecture that separates data access, business logic, and user interaction.
+Core coordination logic such as roster filtering, assignment matching, conflict detection, and urgent reassignment is implemented as independent Python modules.
+This separation improves readability, testability, and reduces the risk of unintended side effects during changes.

+A Streamlit-based interface was chosen to provide a lightweight conversational interaction layer without introducing unnecessary frontend complexity.
+This allowed development effort to remain focused on the agent’s reasoning and coordination logic rather than UI engineering.

+Python was selected as the primary language due to its strong ecosystem for data processing, rapid prototyping, and integration with external services such as Google Sheets.
+Pandas is used for structured data handling, while gspread and Google OAuth libraries are used for secure, authenticated access to Google Sheets.

+This architecture prioritizes clarity, explainability, and operational safety over optimization or scale, which aligns with the problem’s focus on coordination intelligence rather than high-throughput automation.

 ## 4. Google Sheets Integration Decisions
+Google Sheets was used as the system of record to align with existing operational workflows and to satisfy the requirement for two-way data synchronization.
+The pilot roster and drone fleet datasets are read dynamically from Google Sheets to ensure the agent always reasons over the latest operational state.

+Pilot status updates are the only write operation supported by the agent.
+This decision was intentional to minimize the risk of accidental data corruption.
+All write operations require explicit user confirmation through the interface, ensuring controlled and auditable changes.

+Due to organization-level security policies that disabled service account key creation, OAuth-based user authentication was used instead of service accounts.
+This approach follows Google’s recommended security practices, avoids long-lived credentials, and fully satisfies the integration requirements.
+OAuth credentials are managed securely and not committed to version control.

+The missions dataset is treated as read-only reference data and is loaded locally to prevent unintended modification of project definitions.

 ## 5. Conflict Detection & Resolution Strategy
+Conflict detection is a core responsibility of the agent and is implemented as an explicit reasoning layer rather than implicit filtering.
+The system distinguishes between blocking conflicts and advisory warnings to reflect real operational decision-making.

+Blocking conflicts include pilot double-booking, missing required skills or certifications, pilot unavailability based on mission dates, drones under maintenance, and drones lacking required capabilities.
+These conflicts prevent direct assignment and are clearly communicated to the user.

+Advisory warnings include location mismatches and upcoming maintenance deadlines.
+These do not block assignments but are surfaced to inform risk-aware decision-making.

+By separating hard constraints from soft warnings, the agent supports informed human judgment rather than enforcing rigid automation, which is critical in real-world operations.

 ## 6. Urgent Reassignment Interpretation
+Urgent reassignment is interpreted as a scenario where a high-priority mission cannot be fulfilled using standard constraints due to pilot unavailability, skill mismatches, or equipment limitations.

+When an urgent mission is detected, the agent does not attempt automatic reassignment.
+Instead, it relaxes non-critical constraints in a controlled manner and presents multiple alternative strategies.
+These include allowing pilot or drone location mismatches, reassigning pilots from lower-priority missions, or using drones with partial capability matches.

+Each suggestion is accompanied by an explicit explanation and risk disclosure, such as potential travel delays, downstream conflicts, or reduced mission quality.
+Final approval is always left to the human operator.

+This approach ensures mission continuity while maintaining transparency, accountability, and operational safety.

 ## 7. Trade-offs & Limitations
+Several trade-offs were made to balance realism, safety, and development time.
+Rule-based matching and conflict detection were chosen over machine learning models to ensure explainability and predictable behavior within the limited timeline.

+Geographic reasoning is handled through logical location matching rather than distance-based calculations.
+Skill and capability matching relies on exact string comparisons, which simplifies implementation but may require stricter data hygiene.

+The system does not perform automatic schedule optimization or autonomous reassignment.
+These decisions were intentionally excluded to avoid over-automation in scenarios that require human judgment and accountability.

 ## 8. What I Would Improve with More Time
+With additional time, the system could be extended to include distance-based location matching, calendar-based scheduling integration, and role-based access control for different operational users.

+Additional improvements could include assignment history tracking, audit logs for all changes, ranking of urgent reassignment suggestions based on impact, and support for multiple concurrent mission evaluations.

+The conversational interface could also be enhanced with more natural language understanding and guided prompts, while maintaining the same emphasis on explainability and safety.